+What is Ketamine Treatment?
 What You Need To Know

 Your first step...Find a Trained and Certified Ketamine Physician

 The first step in your journey should be finding a trained and qualified physician to administer ketamine infusions safely and effectively according to the American Psychiatric Association and the American Society of Anesthesiologists guidelines.